aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 4.6 Data injection
 Inject data in database tables and update biofresh_key tables.
 Updating the biofresh_key table requires to build an overview of the updated names (e.g spelling corrections), which need to keep their original biofresh_key, the new species, for which a new id is generated, and the deleted ones, for which the logical delete flag needs to be set.
 See more background details on the biofresh_key tables under 2.4.

+[Sylvain-10/8/15] More details on how to:
+-inject in species/synonyms/taxons tables
+-sync biofresh_key table/register
+would be great.
+These are complicated tasks with multiple possible scenarii based on the record import status and the actions chosen during the validation steps., the best could be to have pseudo algorithms acting on a single core record (dwca) or single excel taxon sheet line.
+[Aaike-14/08/15] Requires further discussion with Michel.
+My understanding that the tables need to be filled in the order taxons > species > synonyms, to allow the latter tables to reference the former.

 ## 5. Excel template processing
 While scripts for importing data are currently available for importing Excel data, it would probably be more efficient to re-write them.
 Nevertheless, these scripts could provide inspiration for how to tackle specific issues.
 More details can be found in the “Current workflow: Excel template processing” section of an earlier version of the specifications document [FADA-import-specs.md](./FADA-import-specs.md).